dresdner353/jbhasd/README.md

 ## Quick Summary of the Setup Steps
 - The generic firmware is flashed to any ESP-8266 Device
 - The device should power up in AP mode with SSID JBHASD-XXXXXXXX where XXXXXXXX is the CPU ID of the ESP8266
-- You connect to the SSID where you can then set Zone, Wifi SSID and Password and apply changes
+- You connect to the SSID where you can then set Wifi SSID and Password and apply changes
 - The device then reboots and connects to your network in STA mode (WiFI client)
 - You can then access the device with a JSON GET-based API and manage it from there
 - MDNS and DNS-SD are built-in and an accompanying web server can be used as a hub for the devices providing a web portal, means of managing automation and even downloading config data to newlty attached or reset devices